semaphoreci/docs/docs/guided-tour/getting-started.md

 2. **Ease of use**: CI/CD tool needs to support developers in everything they need to build, at any scale, without getting in the way.

-Semaphore stores the [CI/CD pipeline][cicd-pipeline] configuration files in the Git repository, right next to your software.
+Semaphore stores the [CI/CD][cicd] pipeline configuration files in the Git repository, right next to your software.
 By connecting with your Git repository, Semaphore can execute the pipeline every time code changes.

 In the background, Semaphore manages the hardware resources needed to run CI/CD jobs just-in-time.
 Semaphore runs all your CI/CD processes in an isolated and secure environment.